DenisIvanov26/test/README.md

 ## Resources and Assistance:

 You are free to use any resources you want to complete this challenge.
 If you need assistance with git commands, we have provided a `gitcheatsheet.md` file in the repository to help you out.
+Reffering to the [Chakra UI documentation](https://chakra-ui.com/getting-started) will also be of great help to you.

 ## Evaluation Criteria: